 Quality

-Indicators of high-quality construction include things like taped seams, aluminum poles, a high waterproof rating, bathtub floors, covered zippers that zip easily, high-denier (thick) fabrics, and protective fabric coatings like PU.
+Signs of high-quality construction include taped seams, aluminum tent poles, a high waterproof rating, bathtub floors, easy-to-zip covered zippers, high-denier fabrics, and protective fabric coatings such as PU.

 Tent Fabric